DColgrove98/classify-digits/README.md

 # classify-digits
-Neural network designed to classify handwritten digits taken from the EMNIST dataset.
+Neural network designed to classify handwritten digits taken from the MNIST dataset.